sg09/eksdemo/README.md

 ### Set the AWS Region

-`eksdemo` requires that a default AWS region is configured.
-There are 2 ways to configure this:
+For most `eksdemo` commands, it requires either a default AWS region is configured or the `--region` flag is used.
+There are 2 ways to configure a default region, either:

-1. Using the [AWS CLI Configuration file](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
+* Set in the the [AWS CLI Configuration file](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
 On Linux and MacOS this file is located in ~/.aws/config.
 You can use the aws configure command to set the region.
-2. Set the `AWS_REGION` environment variable to the desired default region.
+* Set the `AWS_REGION` environment variable to the desired default region.
 Unless you set the environment variable in your shell profile, you will need to set this every time you open a new terminal.

 ### Validate Install